 University applications are usually considered on a first-come, first-served basis.
 If their application is successful, your son or daughter will receive one of the following offers:

 - Unconditional, which means they definitely have a place on their chosen course.

 - Conditional, which means they will be accepted on their chosen course, if they meet the entry requirements.

 Depending on the course and the university, they will be invited to either attend an Applicant Day or give an interview.
 Admissions teams will be in touch with them, with information on what their next steps should be.

 4. Applying for student finance

 When it comes to spending money, it is important to get things right.
 Encourage them to do some research on tuition fees, student loans, scholarships and grants before they apply for what they need.
 Our Money and Advice team is also on hand if they have any questions.
 In addition to their tuition fees, you could take some time to budget for their living expenses together.
-Even though every student is different, our handy table of estimate costs will show you how much they can expect to spend each year.
+Even though every student is different, our handy guide to managing money will show you how much they can expect to spend each year.